- Colonoscopy (biopsy and polypectomy)

 - Medical Defence Union

-He completed his gastroenterology training in London at Kings College Hospital and St Thomas’ Hospital.
-Dr Austin spent 6 years working at the Liver Unit at Kings College hospital looking after patients with liver disease before and after liver transplantation.
-He completed his research in survival characteristics of patients with end stage liver disease the results of his research were published and presented at national and international meetings.
+I completed my gastroenterology training in London at Kings College Hospital and St Thomas’ Hospital.
+I spent six years working at the Liver Unit at Kings College hospital looking after patients with liver disease before and after liver transplantation.
+I completed my research in survival characteristics of patients with end stage liver disease.
+The results of my research were published and presented at national and international meetings.

-Dr Austin is involved in teaching and management.
-He is the director of the annual South East endoscopy symposium and teaches and trains doctors in all aspects of endoscopy.
-He has taught these skills internationally and within the UK.
+I am also involved in teaching and management.
+I am the director of the annual South East endoscopy symposium and teach and train doctors in all aspects of endoscopy.
+I have taught these skills internationally and within the UK.

-Dr Austin is married with 3 young children.
-He enjoys being a husband and father, gardening and outdoor pursuits including cycling, skiing and watching the Seagulls.
+I am married with 3 young children.
+I enjoy being a husband and father, gardening and outdoor pursuits including cycling, skiing and watching the Seagulls.

 Holds less than 0.1% of the shares in Spire Healthcare Group plc.